supervisely-ecosystem/FairMOT/supervisely/train/README.md

 # How to Use

-1. Prepare a video project containing objects annotated with `Polygon`.
+1. Prepare a video project containing objects annotated with `Rectangle shapes`.
 You can use the [import MOT format APP](https://ecosystem.supervise.ly/apps/import-mot-format) to import your MOT format data into Supervisely.

 <img data-key="sly-module-link" data-module-slug="supervisely-ecosystem/import-mot-format" src="https://imgur.com/gYUrNc2.png" width="350px" style='padding-bottom: 10px'/>